 Lindos, cradled between two harbors and dominated by its massive hilltop acropolis, is remarkably well preserved.
 Steep paths wind past its famous "captain's mansions," beautifully built houses of finely cut Lindos limestone decorated with elaborately arched windows and delicate hohlaki flooring (black-and-white pebble mosaics).
 Stacked alongside these are whitewashed Cycladic-style homes with square, blue-shuttered windows.
 It all makes for a charming, if thigh-sapping, stroll once you rise out of the maul of the covered market streets.

-Before the existence of Rhodes town, Lindos was the island's principal maritime center, possessing a revered sanctuary, consecrated to Athena, whose cult probably succeeded that of a pre-Hellenic divinity named Lindia; the sanctuary was dedicated to Athena Lindia.
+Before the existence of Rhodes Town, Lindos was the island's principal maritime center.
 By the 6th century BC, an impressive temple dominated the settlement, and after the foundation of Rhodes, the Lindians set up a propylaia (monumental entrance gate) on the model of that in Athens.
-In the mid-4th century BC, the temple was destroyed by fire and almost immediately rebuilt, with a new wooden statue of the goddess covered by gold leaf, and with arms, head, and legs of marble or ivory.
 Lindos prospered into Roman times, during the Middle Ages, and under the Knights of St. John.
 Only at the beginning of the 19th century did the age-old shipping activity cease, by which point its streets were lined with well-to-do mansions.